s17elgho/M2-IASD_SALMA/NPM3D_project/Readme.md

 ***************************

+**Review of the paper : 3D deep Distinctive 3D local deep descriptors by Fabio Poiesi, Davide Boscaini** published in 	IEEE International Conference on Pattern Recognition 2020

 This zip file contains content (code + report) for the NPM3D project.

 The files in .py are codes for the 5 demos (takes as input a pair of files in Input_data and produces a pair of files in Output_data